Obscuredc/novajs/README.md

 # novajs

-## warning
-novajs is *not complete*.
-Most functions are *useless* as of now.
-It will become evident their use later.
-Do not write any programs with novajs (yet).
-This is because function names may change, ect.

 ### usage
 This is a very faulty physics program as it is for personal use.
 I would apprectiate feedback.